unmannedlab/the-great-outdoors-dataset/README.md

 All datasets and code on this page are copyright by us and published under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
 -->

+## License
+All datasets and code on this page are copyright by us and published under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.

 ## Related Work